supercaracal/lgtm-gif-animation/README.md

 LGTM GIF Animation
 ======================

-This tool appends LGTM frame to animated gif.
+This tool appends a LGTM frame to animated gif.

 ## Usage